zuzannna/jekyll-now/_posts/2017-5-5-Healthy-Trees.md

 # Data 🌳😀

-The dataset is available at https://nycopendata.socrata.com, feel free to play with it yourself, it's very well documented.
+The dataset is available [here](https://nycopendata.socrata.com), feel free to play with it yourself, it's very well documented.